ALRW/dayAsADev/courseSections/section14.md

 > Note - this should be the Travis account of the person who has the `prototype-website` repository.

-Now click on your github account portrait in the top right hand corver of the page:
+Now click on your github account portrait in the top right hand corner of the page:

 ![Travis Profile](../images/travisProfile.png)